cdap-guides/cdap-bi-guide/README.rst

 #.
 Run *Pentaho Data Integration* by invoking ``<data-integration-dir>/spoon.sh`` from a terminal.
 #.
 Open ``./resources/total_spend_per_user.ktr``

-   This is a Kettle Transformation file exported from Kettle Spoon (Data Integration).
+   This is a Kettle Transformation file exported from Pentaho Data Integration.
 This file contains a transformation, which has several components or ``steps``:

 * ``CDAP Purchases Dataset`` is a step which uses ``PurchasesDataset`` as one input source.
 It pulls all of the stored purchase events from CDAP.